Do Pitbull Puppies Change Color?

 36. White Pitbull

-There is no saying what other color coat patterns will be discovered for Pitbulls in the future as there are various determining factors for coat colors.
+There is no saying what other color coat patterns will be discovered for Pitbulls, as there are various determining factors for coat colors.

 What Color is Most Pitbull?

-The most common color coats for Pitbulls are black, red, and brindle.
+Pitbulls’ most common color coats are black, red, and brindle.

-Here are some ways to identify a full-blooded Pitbull: First, examine the size and ratios of the dog.
+Here are some ways to identify a full-blooded pitbull: First, examine the dog’s size and proportions.
 Pitbulls are two and a half feet tall at the shoulder or shorter.

 However, only the American Pitbull Terrier is the closest to the Pitbull pure breed classification.